gitkraken/vscode-gitlens/README.md

   - Provides entries to `Copy to Clipboard`, `Directory Compare`, `Open Changed Files`, `Open File in <remote-service>` when available, and more
   - Navigate back to the previous quick pick menu via `alt+left arrow`, if available
   - Use the `alt+right arrow` shortcut on an entry to execute it without closing the quick pick menu, if possible — commands that open windows outside of VS Code will still close the quick pick menu unless [`"gitlens.advanced.quickPick.closeOnFocusOut": false`](#extension-settings) is set
-  - Use the `alt+right arrow` shortcut on a file entry in the `Changed Files` section to preview the current revision of the while leaving the quick pick menu open
+  - Use the `alt+right arrow` shortcut on a file entry in the `Changed Files` section to preview the comparison of the current revision with the previous one
-    - NOTE: Once [vscode issue #10568](https://github.com/Microsoft/vscode/issues/10568) is resolved this will change to preview the comparison of the current revision with the previous one

 - Adds a `Show Commit File Details` command (`gitlens.showQuickCommitFileDetails`) with a shortcut of `alt+c` to show a **file commit details quick pick menu** of the most recent commit of the active file